azproduction/lmd/README.md

   - Watch mode see "Watch mode" in this README
   - New version of argv params see "LMD CLI" in this README
   - String module
+  - LMD async - loader of off-package modules see "Asynchronous module require" in this README

 Licence
 -------